 It is not recommended that you export an exceptionally large number of indicators from ThreatQ to Splunk.
-We recommend that at any one time (including the initial load up), users export no more than 500K indicators.
+We recommend that at any one time, users export no more than 500K indicators.
 If this limit is not observed, you may encounter problems including loading the data to Splunk, and assuming the data was loaded correctly anyway, with the performance of your Splunk deployment itself.